DefaultGen/simple-denote.nvim/README.md

 To create use `note` sub command.
 It will will prompt for note name and tags.
 Tags are space separated.

-### Searching for notes
+### Change note title

-To search for note use `search` sub command.
-It will prompt for date in YEAR MONTH DAY format, name and tags.
+To change the title, use the `retitle` sub command.
+It will prompt you for a new title, then update both the filename and first line (if configured).

+I don't use frontmatter and all my markdown notes start with a heading that includes the title, so the default behavior is to swap the first line with the new title.
+You can disable this in the config so it only changes the filename.

+### Change note tags

+To change the tags, use the `retag` sub command.
+This will prompt you for new, comma-separated tags.
+All this does is change the filename because I don't use frontmatter.

 ## `api` way